The top 10 locations you should be considering when buying a holiday let

 Discover the holiday homes for sale in the Highlands.

-In 2023, our data showed that a property in Northumberland could potentially generate an income of £25,000 per year.
+In 2023, our data showed that a buying a holiday home in Northumberland could potentially generate an income of £25,000 per year.

 Northumberland is a holiday hotspot well and truly on the rise.
 It has seen the greatest increase in income across the UK between 2022 and 2023, according to Sykes' Holiday Letting Outlook Report.
 As well as this, no less than five Northumberland destinations appeared in the top 10 UK locations with the biggest year-on-year income increase - including the likes of Seahouses, Bamburgh, Alnwick and Alnmouth.